beiryu/Coding-Challenge/README.md

 9. **[Nodemon](https://nodemon.io/):** A tool that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.
 10. **[ESLint](https://eslint.org/):** A tool for identifying and reporting on patterns in JavaScript, helping developers write consistent code and find and fix errors.
 11. **[Prettier](https://prettier.io/):** An opinionated code formatter that enforces a consistent style by parsing your code and reprinting it with its own rules.
-12. **[Jest](https://jestjs.io/):** A delightful JavaScript Testing Framework with a focus on simplicity.
-13. **[Serverless-http](https://www.npmjs.com/package/serverless-http):** A library to wrap your Node.js 'http/s' server for serverless use, making it easier to integrate with AWS Lambda and AWS HTTP API.

 ### Database